Direction 1.1: Housing Need

 Plan for and accommodate existing and future housing need.

-The City and region have experienced a decoupling of incomes and housing costs, with low- and moderate-income people most impacted.
+The City and region have experienced a decoupling of incomes and housing costs, with low and moderate-income people most impacted by the widening gap.
 Vancouver has persistent homelessness, with over 2,000 people without a home in 2020 and many more living in unsafe or inadequate conditions.
-With a growing population, limited increases in income, and not enough housing created in recent decades, we need to plan for and accommodate housing needs.
+With a growing population, limited increases in income, and not enough housing created in recent decades, these policies are developed to plan for and accommodate housing needs.

 a) Meets the provincially-mandated Housing Needs Assessment requirements